Swan and Canning Rivers TNTM

 Mariners are advised that the Applecross Jetty (adjacent to Fraser Road, Applecross) has been closed due to damage.

-Access to Applecross Jetty will remain closed until February 2019.
+Access to Applecross Jetty will remain closed until the end of June 2019.

 Power to the jetty has been switched off and the jetty structure and end of jetty light will remain unlit during the above period.